 The rapid force of urbanisation is a powerful catalyst to advance all three aspects of a transitions to sustainable development – social, economic and environmental – as set out in the 2030 Agenda on Sustainable Development.

 - Scientific Committee on Solar-Terrestrial Physics (SCOSTEP)

 - World Climate Research Programme (WCRP)

-In July of 2016, ICSU, together with the World Health Organisation, Governments of Ghana and Norway, United Nations University Institute of Global Health, and the International Society for Urban Health convened an expert meeting to coordinate the community’s input to the New Urban Agenda.
+In July of 2016, ICSU, together with the World Health Organization, the governments of Ghana and Norway, the United Nations University Institute of Global Health, and the International Society for Urban Health, convened an expert meeting to coordinate the community’s input to the New Urban Agenda.
 The meeting resulted in proposed language which was ultimately included in the New Urban Agenda, and a report on “Health as the pulse of the New Urban Agenda”, which outlines critical connections between health and urban policies and will serve as the basis for further action by ICSU’s Urban Health and Wellbeing programme.

 Habitat X Change